Classic Motorcycle Build

 Harley-Davidson Cafe Racer motorcycle

-Although it was not popular at the time, today they are sought-after collectables, and there have been who knows how many privately-built XLCR 'tribute" bikes (more on that below).
+Although it was not popular in it's day, they have become sought-after collectables, and there have been who-knows-how-many privately built XLCR 'tribute" bikes (more on that below).

 XLCR Frame

 Designed for better handling and more lean angle, the new frame took some elements from the Harley XR750.
-The rear frame rails were extended, and rear shocks were positioned more vertically.
+The rear frame rails were extended, allowing rear shocks to be positioned more vertically.
 Wheelbase measured 58.5 inches.

 XLCR Engine Specs